 Stallaert's next comic came in 1983, when the made the American superhero-spoof 'Waspman' for the satirical magazine De Zwijger.
 Shortly afterwards he became the assistant of Jean-Pol on the series 'Kramikske' for a period of ten years.
-In addition, he worked with scriptwriter Patrick Vermeiren on the newspaper comics 'De Strangers' (1985) and 'Kitty' (1986-1991), which were published in Het Gazet van Antwerpen.
+In addition, he worked with scriptwriter Patrick Vermeiren on the newspaper comics 'De Strangers' (1985), about the Flemish musical group of the same name, and 'Kitty' (1986-1991), which were published in Het Gazet van Antwerpen.

 In the early 1990s he cooperated with Hec Leemans on the comic about the little orphan 'Nino', which he drew in a Clear Line style.
 In addition he produced a strip about Flemish entertainer Eddy Wally for the weekly Dag Allemaal.
 From 1992 to 2002 he was mainly active as the assistant of Marc Sleen, drawing 'Nero' for among others Het Volk and De Standaard.